10 interesting facts about donor sperm

 5. How much sperm is enough for a pregnancy?

 This is a more tricky question because this is dependent on the type of treatment the patient is going through and what the fertility clinic prefers.
 For an IUI treatment, Cryos recommend using 1 MOT 10 (or higher) sperm straw.
 This means that there is 10 million sperm cells pr. millilitre sperm.
+But the amount of sperm needed is different depending the type of fertility treatment you are going to receive.
+The amount of sperm needed for ICSI treatment and IVF treatment is different to IUI and ICI treatment.
 In the end, only one single sperm cell is needed to fertilise the egg.

 If you want to learn more about sperm motility and quality, we can recommend following the link.